simonegosetto/com.noding.backend/PHP/DB/predis/FAQ.md

 Explicitly connecting to Redis is usually not needed since the client initializes connections lazily only when they are needed.
-Admittedly, this behavior can be inconvenient in certain scenarios when you absolutely need to perform an upfront check to determine if the server is up and running and eventually catch exceptions on failures.
+Admittedly, this behavior can be inconvenient in certain scenarios when you absolutely need to perform an upfront check to determine if the serverExpress is up and running and eventually catch exceptions on failures.
 Forcing the client to open the underlying connection can be done by invoking `Predis\Client::connect()`: